 Continuous renal replacement therapy (CRRT) is the cornerstone of treatment in patients with severe acute kidney injury (AKI), one of many complications affecting COVID-19 patients.
 Throughout the pandemic, Baxter has been doing all it can to help meet the increased need for CRRT products, including filter sets used to remove fluid and uremic toxins from the patient’s blood during CRRT before the cleaned blood is returned to the body.

-Pamela Krueger, Senior Marketing Manager, Acute Therapies at Baxter, talks about her role in helping to bring CRRT products to patients throughout the pandemic.
+Pamela, senior marketing manager, Acute Therapies at Baxter, talks about her role in helping to bring CRRT products to patients throughout the pandemic.

 Q: Tell us about your role at Baxter.

 Pamela: For many years, I worked in fundraising and advocacy for non-profit healthcare organizations.
 I joined Baxter in 2009, and currently oversee our portfolio of filter sets and catheters as part of the global Acute Therapies marketing team.
 Working at Baxter allows me to make a direct and measurable impact on the patients we serve, which is something I really valued during my time working with non-profits.
 I feel very lucky to be part of a company that does such meaningful work.

 Q: Baxter's filter sets have played an important role in making CRRT products more available during the COVID-19 pandemic.
 What was your role in helping to bring these products to clinicians and patients?